The best way to look at a student loan is as an investment in yourself. As with any investment, you should know exactly what you're getting into.

 Here's a look the different types of loans, to help you figure out which suits you best.

-Federal vs. private loans
+Federal vs. private student loans

 Federal student loans are funded by the government.
 The first step toward obtaining one is filling out a Free Application for Federal Student Aid, or FASFA.